sajidmehdi14/terraform-multicloud-deployments/readme-65-github-repo-module-uasage.txt

-# Use Terraform-module repo in github tags as registry for next projects
+# Use https://github.com/sajidmehdi14/Terraform-modules repo in github tags as registry for next projects